 Anugrah Shrivastava: It’s actually better if that doesn’t happen!

 Deepak Shenoy: Happen.
 Yeah.
 I mean, the Problem is, you know school of hard knocks, people learn.
 Unfortunately, if you don’t learn on way, you would learn the other.
 But I mean, the critical point, because I think that was directly telling people is moderate your expectations don’t think last year was a blueprint for the future.
-I hope it is not, because from a pandemic perspective and from return perspective in the market/
+I hope it is not, because from a pandemic perspective and return perspective in the market/

 Deepak Shenoy: We don’t want you to think this will come back in a meaningful way in the future.
 The other point you’re saying is that asset allocation diversify right from the beginning, because you may love the markets today, but tomorrow, who knows what kind of things will come.
-So that’s the other point that I think it’s a very important thing.
+So that’s the other point that I think it’s an essential thing.
 And Smallcase allows you to do that.
 So there’s there’s an inbuilt systemto do it.
 And of course, the last thing is don’t obsess over fees being the criteria or even I would say even anything that takes away from the investing thought process is a distraction.
 So the fees are one part of it.
 You can’t say that every fee applies to everything.
-It’s an input in the whole process, but you shouldn’t be 100 percent of the process, even with an index funds in India.
-We have seen the lowest expense ratio index fund is often not the one which has given you the best correlated return of the nifty so that even the best index fund cannot be judged on the basis of its reported expenses.
-Therefore, you you cannot equate it to a process of process with the fees per se.
+It’s an input in the whole process, but you shouldn’t be 100 per cent of the process, even with an index funds in India.
+We have seen the lowest expense ratio index fund is often not the one which has given you the best correlated return of the nifty so that even the best index fund cannot be judged based on its reported expenses.
+Therefore, you cannot equate it to a process of process with the fees per se.
 This was great!
 In fact, it’s been a long time.
 We’ve gone through recordings once, twice, and I think this has been great to have you guys here.
 Thanks so much.
 Oh, please.
 You know, any last words?
 And thanks so much for having come here.